tylerdouglasclayson/tylerdouglasclayson/README.md

 You can reach out to me at clayson.tyler96@gmail.com and just be sure to title it GitHub repo so I know what the message is based on.

 ##### CaliforniaHousingModel
-Machine learning competition from the Kaggle: https://www.kaggle.com/datasets/camnugent/california-housing-prices
+Machine learning practice from Kaggle: \\
+https://www.kaggle.com/datasets/camnugent/california-housing-prices

 Summary: Predicting housing prices in California based on details about the property using machine learning models.